Nate Archibald: Legacy

-Informal nickname in Omaha, in addition to "Tiny": Nate "The Skate" Archibald, due to his ability to "skate" by his opponents.

 Coaching career

 Archibald was an assistant coach, spending one season in the University of Georgia and two with Texas-El Paso (where he worked with Tim Hardaway).
 He has also coached the New Jersey Jammers of the USBL and in a Boston recreational league.
 Archibald coached in the National Basketball Development League in 2001.
 He resigned a year later to take a position with the NBA's community relations department.
-Archibald was also named the head coach for the Long Beach Jam in 2004 in the revived ABA, but he would ultimately resign from his position on January 17, 2005 during their second and final season in the ABA.
+Archibald was also named the head coach for the Long Beach Jam in 2004 in the revived ABA, but he would ultimately resign from his position on January 17, 2005, during their second and final season in the ABA.
+The Long Beach Jam later moved to Bakersfield when they moved to the NBA Development League in 2006 and are now currently the Motor City Cruise for the NBA G League.